codyjamestechnical/cjt-website/content/posts/Linux/Ubuntu Setup.md

 {{< admonition type=info title="Download Referenced Files" open=true >}} [Click here to download the files referenced in this article from my Dropbox ](https://www.dropbox.com/sh/11olmidp2oyvjz4/AACtmBchqIfxx9MhAjlErJawa?dl=0){{< /admonition >}}

-{{< admonition type=note title="File Paths" open=true >}} Note that with some of the commands you will have to change the path to the location that you saved the files.
+{{< admonition type=note title="File Paths" open=true >}} Note that with some of the commands you will have to change the path to the location that you saved the files, although I did use "~/" and "$USER" variable where possible.
 I put the path that I use with my username in it because the main purpose of this post is to make it easier for me to setup my systems in the furtue.
 However, I thought others might find it useful. {{< /admonition >}}

 ### Install Applications